 For a better idea of how many Costco stores may carry dry ice, we called nine locations in Florida, eight locations in Georgia, and four locations in the Carolinas.
 None of the stores we called had dry ice in stock.
 An associate in Matthews, S.C. noted that while some Costco stores do carry dry ice, this location has not stocked dry ice recently, confirming that the availability of dry ice can vary even at Costco stores that do sometimes stock it.
 We have an article you may want to look at: Where to Buy Dry Ice?
 20+ Places That Sell Dry Ice

 Though dry ice sounds harmless enough, the U.S. Department of Transportation classifies it as a hazardous material.
 Here’s why:

 While it’s often considered a plus that dry ice shifts straight from a solid to a gas, sublimation (the technical term that describes the process) can cause problems.
 The volume of carbon dioxide released can break containers and potentially cause injury.
 It can also displace oxygen and cause breathing problems.

-Not to mention, because dry is is so cold, it can potentially harm skin.
+Not to mention, because dry is so cold it can potentially harm skin.
 If your hands come in contact with dry ice for an extended period of time, you can suffer frostbite.

 Your local Costco may or may not carry dry ice.
 None of the Costco warehouses we contacted had dry ice in stock, but customer service representatives confirmed that some locations do sell it.
 Contact your local Costco for current stock information.
-For a list of places that sell dry ice, see our article: Where to Buy Dry Ice.
+For a list of places that sell dry ice, see our comprehensive article: Where to Buy Dry Ice.
 Want to quickly find out if Ralphs or Publix sells dry ice?
 See our related articles.